darrylcauldwell/titoAnsibleHeadless/README.md

 ** The steps in blog post do not appear to give a usable CAS template VM.
 When attempting to deploy blueprint the deployment hangs, it appears as though the VM guest customization does not run as the VM network doesn't get connected.

-I think the issue is related to [this bug](https://bugs.launchpad.net/ubuntu/+source/open-vm-tools/+bug/1793715) which is behing [this kb article](https://kb.vmware.com/s/article/56409).
+I think the issue is related to [this bug](https://bugs.launchpad.net/ubuntu/+source/open-vm-tools/+bug/1793715) which is explained [this kb article](https://kb.vmware.com/s/article/56409).

 In template we should enable root access as if cloud-init fails ubuntu user cannot logon so I enable root SSH for troubleshooting.